jeremy812/ML_Tools/README.md

 2. Find and document where you can get that data.

-3. Check ouw much space it will take.
+3. Check how much space it will take.

 4. Check legal obligations.